 Hutchins’ poetry has been published in The Antioch Review, Beloit Poetry Journal, Denver Quarterly, The New Republic, Prairie Schooner, Salmagundi, The Southern Review, The Women’s Review of Books and other journals and anthologies, and her scholarly essays appear in volumes by Ashgate, Columbia UP, and SUNY.
 Literary awards include The Missouri Review Editors’ Prize, National Poetry Review’s Annie Finch Prize, two Barbara Deming/Money for Women Awards, the James D. Phelan Award, and fellowships to Villa Montalvo Center for the Arts in Saratoga CA and Summer Literary Seminars in St. Petersburg, Russia.

 Christina lives in Albany, California, where she served as the first poet laureate, teaches private workshops, and offers individual craft consultations.
 She has worked as a biochemist, a Congregational (UCC) minister, and has taught process theology, philosophies of beauty and critique, and courses on poetry and theological imagination at Pacific School of Religion in Berkeley.
 She holds a B.S. in Biochemistry from University of California at Davis, an M.Div. from Harvard Divinity School, and an Interdisciplinary Ph.D. from the Graduate Theological Union in Berkeley.
-While at Harvard, she twice won the Billings Preaching Prize, was named the Thayer Scholar of Divinity, and was elected by her peers to deliver the graduation address.
+While at Harvard, she twice won the Billings Preaching Prize, was named the top graduate as the Thayer Scholar of Divinity, and was elected by her peers to deliver the graduation address.

 “I was born and grew up in San Jose, California.
 In 1961, San Jose’s population was 30,000, and the Santa Clara Valley (once known as The Valley of Hearts’ Delight for the blossom-scent of thousands of acres of apricots and prune plums) had not yet developed into Silicon Valley.
 My family moved to Karlsruhe, West Germany from 1964-65.
 Images in my poems often pass through a psyche shaped by the cobblestones of old cities, by my family’s rugged land in the Santa Cruz mountains, from discoveries engendered by free childhood rambles in the natural world, and amid prowls along the Northern California coast.
 My father, Bruce Hutchins, was a physicist and a baritone, and my mother, who still lives in San Jose, was for many years a potter.
 I have two brothers, Dave Hutchins, a biogeochemical oceanographer and USC professor, and Tim Hutchins, a lifelong fly-fishing guide in Yosemite and the high Sierra.”